 The Jesuit Volunteer Corps invites applications from all young leaders, regardless of culture, economic status, ethnic origin, gender, physical challenge, or sexual orientation.
-Applicants should be between 21 and 35 years of age, unmarried with no dependents, permanent residents of the United States, and have a college degree or applicable work experience.
+Applicants should be between 21 and 25 years of age by the start of the program year, unmarried with no dependents, permanent residents of the United States, and have a college degree or applicable work experience.
 At this time, JVC is only able to take applications from U.S. citizens for placements outside of the United States.
 Jesuit Volunteers should be committed to learning more about the values of community, social justice, simple living, and spirituality.

 DACA recipients: JVC welcomes applications from Deferred Action for Childhood Arrivals (DACA) recipients who are residing in the U.S. for our domestic placement options only.
 Unfortunately, JVC is not able to place volunteers with DACA status in international placements due to visa requirements.

 No. JVC will accept one application for both.
-Should you only apply to the international program and not receive an offer to serve internationally with JVC, you may be eligible to transfer your application to serve within the U.S. for consideration during the second-round placement offers.
+Should you not receive an offer to serve internationally with JVC, you may be eligible to transfer your application to sere within the U.S. for consideration in the U.S. based placement process.

 Several placement sites require additional professional certifications, a driver’s license, or language skills.
 During our application process, volunteers complete a series of questions to determine their eligibility for those roles.